 When you or a loved one is battling addiction and resisting relapse, it can be difficult to understand and sympathize.
 Join a support group of people who have experienced addiction and have similar stories to tell.
 However, remember these individuals should not encourage addictive behaviors.
 This will provide you a safe place for honesty and growth.

 SOBA’s Relapse Prevention group encourages clients who are working a 12-step program to identify their emotions and physical triggers after treatment and enables them to work through their feelings in a safe environment supported by people with similar experiences.

 Nurturing your body is a key component for anyone’s well-being, especially for an addict in recovery.

-Consuming a nutritional, balanced diet full of fresh colorful foods will nourish your body; taking gentle walks or runs outside in the fresh air every day will help combat depression; and implementing a regular sleep schedule will help improve mood and concentration, control weight gain and prevent health risks.
+Consume a nutritional, balanced diet full of fresh colorful foods will nourish your body.
+Try taking gentle walks or runs outside in the fresh air every day will help combat depression.
+You also want to implement a regular sleep schedule will help improve mood and concentration, control weight gain and prevent health risks.

 Take it easy

 With these 7 tips for preventing relapses, you or your loved one will have the best chance of long-lasting recovery.
-For more assistance on dealing with substance abuse, a treatment facility like SOBA College Recovery offers educational rehabilitation programs that helps its clients re-enter society.
+For more assistance on dealing with substance abuse, a treatment facility like SOBA New Jersey offers educational rehabilitation programs that help its clients re-enter society.